 Community solar programs have become increasingly popular in the U.S. because they provide access to solar without the complexities of installing, owning, and operating individual systems.
 However, the expansion of community solar faces challenges of replicability across different states, utility territories, and solar market types.
-Many models have emerged with varying degrees of regulatory and market frameworks supporting them and little consistency exists on how programs are administered, participant benefits are assigned, and customers are charged.
+Many models have emerged with varying degrees of regulatory and market frameworks supporting them, and little consistency exists on how programs are administered, participant benefits are assigned, and customers are charged.

 The project team researched and compared models, conducted consumer market research, and disseminated research results to solar industry stakeholders.
 Research on community solar models was driven by a working group made up of diverse stakeholders including utilities, solar industry representatives, state governments, nongovernmental organizations, and consumer advocacy organizations.

-The SEPA project was driven by a working group comprised of representatives from utilities, nonprofits, and the solar industry.
+The Smart Electric Power Alliance (SEPA) project was driven by a working group comprising representatives from utilities, nonprofits, and the solar industry.
 As part of the initiation process, the SEPA team developed a definition of community solar: voluntary rooftop alternatives for groups of participants, where supply is most often provided by a larger, ground-mounted PV system, and participants are involved in a two-way transaction.
 The SEPA team solicited feedback from working group members to hone programmatic attributes and the program design process with the goal of creating several comprehensive community solar models capable of functioning in a variety of circumstances.

 Customers view community solar—which requires customer involvement in order to function—as an optional electricity product.
-For it to “sell,” subscribers need to want it.
-To date, there has been very little research examining what exactly subscribers want from a program.
-SEPA and the Shelton Group conducted a nationwide survey and hosted a set of focus groups designed to tease out the preferences of potential community solar customers.
+For it to sell, subscribers need to want it.
+To date, there has been very little research examining what exactly subscribers want from a community solar program.
+The Smart Electric Power Alliance (SEPA) and the Shelton Group conducted a nationwide survey and hosted a set of focus groups designed to tease out the preferences of potential community solar customers.
 SEPA began this effort by hosting focus groups to discover which value propositions resonate with potential community solar customers and which trade-offs customers are most willing to make.
 SEPA’s market research is one of the first and most comprehensive efforts to understand consumer preferences on community solar.

 This report highlights findings from two new surveys of American energy customers regarding solar energy, with a focus on community solar.

 SEPA took the lessons learned from this research and implemented them in several technical assistance efforts with eight utilities—three nonprofits, three investor-owned utilities, and two public power utilities—interested in modifying their current model or adopting one of the newly standardized community solar models.
 SEPA assisted these organizations in developing and executing marketing plans, analyzing the financials of various community solar program designs, and conducting and interpreting customer surveys.
-Ultimately, these technical assistance engagements will result in the installation of at least 4MW of new solar.
+Ultimately, these technical assistance engagements will result in the installation of at least 4 MW of new solar.